mjneary10/shaunagra-test/content/cards/baby/personalised-new-parents-card-for-new-baby-with-teddy-bear.md

 description = "This is one of our most popular personalised new parents cards, for a new baby, with striking colors and a cute teddy."
 +++

+This is one of our most popular personalised new parents cards, for a new baby, with striking colors and a cute teddy.